 Gene and Tam rent a place in the center of Huatulco.
 That has 2 bedrooms and 1 bathroom.

-There is a “Romeo” balcony with view of adjacent buildings.
-Stepping outside the gates is a busy shop and restaurant lined street with heavy traffic.
-You’ll hear things like delivery trucks, buses, taxis, regular traffic etc.
+There is a “Romeo” balcony with a view of adjacent buildings.
+Stepping outside the gates is a busy shop-and-restaurant-lined street with heavy traffic.
+You’ll hear delivery trucks, buses, taxis, regular traffic, etc. Â

 They have a large community swimming pool.
 A 3/4 size frig.